 Students should apply for admission at least thirty (30) days prior to the start of a semester.
-If applicants apply prior to registration and completed admissions records are received in the Office of Admissions before the registration period, the applicant will be notified regarding their eligibility.
-If applicants apply during registration and do not bring a completed admissions package, they may be denied admission or granted provisional admission.
-An application may be obtained from and returned to the Office of Admissions, 3050 Martin Luther King, Jr., Drive, Shreveport Louisiana 71107.
-Prospective students may also apply online by visiting our website at www.susla.edu.
+If applicants apply prior to registration and complete admissions records are received in the Office of Admissions before the registration period, the applicant will be notified via email regarding their eligibility.

+If applicants apply during registration and do not bring the required admissions documents, they may be denied admission.
+Prospective students may apply online by visiting the university website (www.susla.edu).